Tuning parameter calibration for $\ell_1$-regularized logistic regression: Introduction

-In this paper, we introduce a novel calibration scheme.
-The approach is based on the AV-testing idea introduced by~\cite{chichignoud2014tuning} and on sharp $\ell_{\infty}$-bounds.
-It is easy to implement and computationally efficient, and in contrast to previous approaches, it is equipped with finite sample guarantees.
+In this paper, we introduce a novel calibration scheme based on a testing procedure and sharp~$\ell_{\infty}$-bounds.
+It is easy to implement and computationally efficient, and in contrast to all previous approaches, it is indeed equipped with finite sample guarantees.
+Our proposal is thus of immediate practical and theoretical relevance.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:meth} contains our main proposal and the theoretical results.
 Section~\ref{sec:sim} and Section~\ref{sec:rd} demonstrate that our method is also a contender in simulations and real data applications.
-Section 5 contains a brief discussion.
+Section~\ref{sec:dis} contains a brief discussion.
 The proofs and further simulations are deferred to the Appendix.